-This book has 95 reviews and held a five star rating until Amazon offered it free for a few days in December.
+As I said, all not the point of this review.A Touch of Greek: Out of Olympus has 95 reviews and held a five-star rating until Amazon offered it free for a few days in December.
 When looking at the reviews of those who didn’t like the book, I noticed a number of people saying that they’d read a few pages and stopped because they hadn’t realized it was erotica.
-While I don’t think if I’d only read one chapter of a book I’d write a review, these folks obviously felt that they had a responsibility to warn others.
+While I don’t think, if I’d only read one chapter of a book I’d write a review, these folks obviously felt that they had a responsibility to warn others.

 From what I understand from authors with whom I’m friends on Facebook, they’re not given a choice as to if their books are offered free on Amazon.
 The authors I’ve observed are inevitably excited because offering the book for free is a great marketing tool to sell the rest of their list.
 But what about when it’s not?
-What if people reading the reviews and seeing these folks who read a chapter or less decide not to buy the book based on what they’ve said.
+What if people reading the reviews and seeing these folks who read a chapter or less decide not to buy the book based on what they’ve said?

 A number of folks have blogs on Facebook where they advertise free Kindle books for users and when I first got my Kindle, I went through the happy, “OMG, THEY’RE FREE!” phase.
 I have books that I’ll likely never read and already some that I wish I hadn’t.
 Does that an egregious breach of contract between the author and myself make?
 No. I believe that it’s up to readers to be responsible in their book buying.
 If you don’t read the description, whatever you’ve downloaded and decided to discontinue reading is kind of on you.
 To my mind it’s a disservice to an author to post a negative review just because we feel that they’ve misclassified the book.

 To add to the “fair assessment” column, I do think this author could have used an editor.
-I know a lot of self published authors have a group of betas who are not professional editors and probably already in love with the author’s work so as much as they try, how through can they really be?
-Can a self publisher write into their budget a professional editor?
+I know a lot of self-published authors have a group of betas who are not professional editors and probably already in love with the author’s work, so as much as they try, how thorough can they really be?
+Can a self-publisher write into their budget a professional editor?
 Probably not.
 We readers, we notice.
 To be fair, these are the sort of errors we see happen with professional writers as well… .
 NYT Bestselling author, Janet Evanovich, springs to mind.
 She’ll tell you that her “senior moments” contribute to errors the likes of changing a character’s name but she has professional editors working for her so not everyone in the room should be having a senior moment at the same time.

 As much as there is to read out there, Amazon self-publishing is adding exponentially to the list.
 If you listen to J.A.
-Konrath and Barry Eisler, in the future all we’ll see on our bookstore shelves are Indie choices which, for me, change nothing.
+Konrath and Barry Eisler, in the future all we’ll see on our bookstore shelves are Indie choices which, for me, changes nothing.
 I like who I like and I will read what looks good but, for them, it’s going to be all that much more difficult to succeed.